matteoalessiocarrara/readability/README.md

 Licensed under GPLv3 this is free software, read about it in file LICENSE

-## Branch ##

-On the master branch, there is the latest stable version.
-The development version is on github-next branch.

 ## Other infos ##

 > This is the Unix philosophy: Write programs that do one thing and do it well.